wilberquito/Paradigms-and-Programming-Languages/Prolog/Session2.md

 The third clause `remove(X,[Y|L1],[Y|L2]) :- remove(X,L1,L2)` states that if `X` is not the head of the input list, then we keep the head `Y` and continue recursively with the tail `L1` to produce the output list `L2`.

-Together, the three clauses cover all possible cases for removing all occurrences of an element `X` from a list.

 Note that this predicate will remove all occurrences of `X` from the input list, not just the first occurrence.
 If the input list does not contain `X`, then the predicate will return the input list unchanged as the output list.